 The SCSH would bring fibre optics to local communities while following power lines from hydro-electric generation sites whenever possible.

 Savings from ferry operations can offset maintenance costs on the Sunshine Coast Highway.
 The SCSH would create savings by making several ferry services obsolete:

 - Langdale – Horseshoe Bay

 7. ECONOMIC DEVELOPMENT

-Opportunities in construction, commerce and human services will follow the construction of the SCH.
+Opportunities in construction, commerce and human services will follow the construction of the SCSH.
 Providing a fixed-link between Vancouver Island, the Sunshine Coast, and the Lower Mainland will not just lower transportation costs for consumer goods.
 It will create a new regional economy grounded on the Salish Sea.

 8. A LASTING LEGACY

-SCH townsites and workplaces will show us how to build in concert with nature supporting higher levels of social functioning and balanced economic growth.
+SCSH townsites and workplaces will show us how to build in concert with nature supporting higher levels of social functioning and balanced economic growth.